plone/documentation/docs/backend/upgrading/version-specific-migration/upgrade-to-61.md

 ```
 ````

-## Drop Python 3.8 and 3.9

-We only support Python 3.10, 3.11, and 3.12.

 ## `plone.app.multilingual` is a core add-on

-`plone.app.multilingual` is the package that adds multilingual support to Plone, so for having content in multiple languages.
+`plone.app.multilingual` is the package that adds multilingual support to Plone, allowing the storage and display of content in multiple languages.
-Until Plone 6.0 this was a dependency of `Products.CMFPlone`, so it was available for installation in all Plone sites.
+In Plone 6.0 and earlier, this was a dependency of `Products.CMFPlone`, making it available for installation in all Plone sites.
-In Plone 6.1 it has become a dependency of the `Plone` package.
+In Plone 6.1 it is now a dependency of the `Plone` package.

-If your project or your add-on needs this package, and you only depend on `Products.CMFPlone` until now, you should add `plone.app.multilingual` as dependency.
+If your project or your add-on needs this package, and you only depend on `Products.CMFPlone` until now, you should add `plone.app.multilingual` as a dependency.
 Then your project or add-on will keep working in both Plone 6.0 and 6.1.

-The goal of turning more of the current core packages into core add-ons, is to make the core smaller, and in some cases solve circular dependencies.
+The goal of turning more of the current core packages into core add-ons is to make the core smaller, and in some cases solve circular dependencies.